2013 Common $ense Conference: Dr. Debbie Silver, keynote speaker, ""Fall Down 7 Times, Get Up 8: Teaching Kids to Succeed"

 As a nonprofit organization, the Vermont Jump$tart Coalition of volunteers depends on the generosity of Vermonters, those in the business community as well as individuals, to donate funds to support our work.
 Please consider a donation to Vermont Jump$tart by donating to us through the Network for Good.
 Please click on the "Network for Good" icon above.

-Save the Date for Nov.
-12: 9th Annual Common Sense Conference
+Register now for the 9th Annual Common Sense Conference on Nov.
+12

 Vermont Jump$tart Recognizes Financial Literacy Champions